WordPress/openverse/documentation/projects/proposals/search_relevancy_sandbox/20230518-implementation_plan_staging_index_rapid_iteration.md

 <!-- List any succinct expected products from this implementation plan. -->

-Once this implementation is complete, a maintainer should be able to run this DAG to create a new index on either elasticsearch environment with an altered configuration.
+Once the implementation is complete, a maintainer should be able to run this DAG to create a new index on either elasticsearch environment with an altered configuration.
 The maintainer should only need to specify the pieces of the configuration that are different from the default configuration, although they can supply a full configuration if they wish.
 The DAG will report when it is